openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 **Defend.** You may use a defend action after an enemy has rolled a successful attack against you or an ally in order to attempt to ward off the attack.
 (Protection, Agility, and Might are all typical examples of attributes used to defend).

-If your attribute roll is higher than the targeted defense score, then your roll replaces the targeted defense score for that attack only. (**Note:** Characters wielding a shield gain advantage on defend actions when appropriate).
+If your attribute roll is higher than the targeted defense score, then your roll replaces the targeted defense score for that attack only.
+A single defend action can only be used to defend one target. (**Note:** Characters wielding a shield gain advantage 1 on defend actions when appropriate).

 As part of your defend action, you may also move up to half of your speed at any time during your action.
 If you are adjacent to your ally when moving, the ally may choose to move with you.

+**Defend Examples**

+Vera is nearing death when the River Troll lunges at her.
+The troll rolls a 23 against Vera's Toughness of 17, so she uses a defend action to catch the troll's arms before he can rend her to death.
+Vera makes a Might roll and gets a 20, so her roll replaces her Toughness, causing her to suffer 3 points of damage instead of 6.
+Because defend is an interrupt action, when Vera's turn in the initiative comes, she does not get a major action.

+A grenade lands at the feet of Spaz and Tomlinson.
+The grenade rolls a 25 against their Toughness scores of 12 and 18, potentially dealing 13 and 7 damage, respectively.
+Tomlinson uses the defend action to move half his speed (15 feet) away, opting to move Spaz with him, and then makes an Agility roll to shield his ally.
+Tomlinson is wielding a riot shield, so he gets advantage 1 on his Agility roll, which totals 26.
+Spaz takes no damage.
+However, since the defend action can only affect a single target, Tomlinson still takes 7 points of damage.
+Because defend is an interrupt action, when Tomlinson's turn in the initiative comes, he does not get a major action.

 **Improvise. **You may also use your interrupt action in order to improvise a response to a situation in combat.
 For example, if an ally falls off a cliff, you may use your interrupt action to invoke a levitate boon and save them.
 Improvised interrupt actions should generally be limited to non-offensive reactions meant to assist allies.